Annorbi/osTicket-prereqs/README.md

 <img src="https://i.imgur.com/8AdlXf2.png" height="80%" width="80%"
 </p>
 <p>
-After all of this, osTicket should be up and running, congrats on following this tutorial on how to get osTicket up and running.
+After all of this, osTicket should be up and running, congrats on following this tutorial on how to get osTicket up and running!
 Make sure to clean stuff up like deleting the "setup" folder in C:\inetpub\wwwroot\osTicket\setup, as well as setting permissions to “Read” only in the "ost-config.php" file located in C:\inetpub\wwwroot\osTicket\include\ost-config.php
 <br />